-- Introduction: Applying Liberal Studies to Comprehend Conservation and Culture, in which we learn the basics about conservation and policy, and define how the course will combine scholarly analysis and applied learning.
+- Introduction to Conservation and Culture, in which we learn the basics about conservation and policy, and define how the course will combine scholarly analysis and applied learning.

-- Early Twentieth-Century Conservation, in which we examine the making of North American conservation around the creation of national parks, as each student is guided toward choosing and establishing their project with a conservation topic.
+- Early Conservation, in which we examine the making of North American conservation around the creation of national parks, the rise of environmental ethics, and rising consciousness around environmental hazards, as each student is guided toward choosing and establishing their project with a conservation topic.

 - Environmental Crusades, in which we consider how the mid-twentieth-century environmental movement emerged, and students relate those movements to their chosen conservation topic.

-- Dark Green Religion, in which we explore how spirituality and philosophy provide a language to envision and feel the human connection to the biosphere, and determine the language used by the chosen conservation topic to advocate its cause.
+- Dark Green Religion, in which we explore how spirituality, philosophy, and science provide an ecological language to envision and feel the human connection to the biosphere, and determine the language used by the chosen conservation topic to advocate its cause.

 - To complete a Final Project, an applied learning approach guides students toward successful engagement with their chosen conservation practice.
 Step-by-step, students reflect deeply on their immersion in a conservation topic, content that helps them build their Final Project.

-Students begin units by reading text online that gives context to the topic and week’s readings.
+Students begin most units by watching documentary films and reading texts on each unit’s topic.
 Online discussions provide a lively, interactive environment between students and the instructor.

 If you register in this class, please purchase the following two texts: